 1) Be vigilante about positive reinforcement vs negative reinforcement So often we focus on the treats and stickers and checkmarks our children earn while working towards a new goal as the source of positive reinforcement.
 For some parents this even creates another conflict because they feel they are being forced into a “bribe” … Continue reading 5 things I learned about fostering communication in children with exceptionalities…

-Welcome to Pro-Informed Consent I’m writing this to all of you who have posted those tragic tales of kids with cancer leukaemia who might die because of threats from unvaccinated children, or of your elderly mother who is somehow in danger because of antivaxxers, or who has stated in a public forum that vaccines have … Continue reading Antivax Isn’t Real, and You Sound Silly Saying it
+Welcome to Pro-Informed Consent I’m writing this to all of you who have posted tearful tales of kids with cancer/leukaemia who might die because of threats from unvaccinated children, or of your elderly mother who is somehow in danger because of antivaxxers, or who has stated in a public forum that vaccines have been proven … Continue reading Antivax Isn’t Real, and You Sound Silly Saying it

 week 7: The cats are rising.